AnuragDhungel/Conway_Game_of_Life/README.md

 # Conway_Game_of_Life
-## This is a conway game of life simulation using correlation matrix (similar of CNN but without traing the weights).
+## This is a conway game of life simulation using correlation matrix (similar of CNN but without training the weights).
 ### The best way to solve a problem is to solve the problem.
 The second best way is to use a CNN.
 ### In this problem, as we can mathematically derive the solution, training under a data set is over kill.
 ### I have solve all the possible cases from one step to another and manually given the parameter values.(They are calculated by short function)